 - — mobile.*.* (as in mobile.example.com)

 - — wap.*.* (as in wap.example.com)

 - — ww.*.* (as in ww.example.com); this may be a common typing error, one that Firefox and Iceweasel mention in their browsers

-- — www.*.* (as in www.example.com); there’s a debate whether the canonical name should be bare or with “www.” but, whichever you choose, the other one should also be set to bring visitors to your website (a bad example, what you should not do, is the difference between rove.com (which redirects to a company’s website) and www.rove.com (which is Karl Rove’s website); the owner of both URLs being Karl Rove & Company, it appears that Karl Rove’s firm gave the other firm permission to use the bare domain, and so the owner is losing traffic because not everyone bothers to type “www.” into their browsers)
+- — www.*.* (as in www.example.com); there’s a debate whether the canonical name should be bare or with “www.” but, whichever you choose, the other one should also be set to bring visitors to your website (a bad example, no longer in effect, but what you should not do, was the difference between rove.com (which redirected to a different company’s website) and www.rove.com (which is Karl Rove’s website); the owner of both URLs being Karl Rove & Company, it appears that Karl Rove’s firm gave the other firm permission to use the bare domain, and so the owner is losing traffic because not everyone bothers to type “www.” into their browsers)

 - — wwww.*.* (four “w”s as in wwww.example.com); this may be a common typing error